 - 1. In 20242025 there will be a single funding round.
 The application deadline is 5:00 p.m.
-(CT) on June 14, 202413, 2025. - 2.
+(CT)will be published within the AHP Online: Guide for Sponsor Applicants available on June 14, 2024the Bank's website. - 2.
 The Bank will accept applications for AHP subsidies under its General Fund only from institutions that are members of the Bank in good standing at the time of application submission, and will award subsidies only to institutions that are members of the Bank at the time of award approval. - 3.
 General Fund applications must contain information sufficient for the Bank to: - a.
 Determine that the proposed AHP project meets the eligibility requirements pursuant to Section II.C below; and - b.
 Evaluate the application pursuant to the Scoring Guidelines for the General Fund, attached hereto as Exhibit II.